GenieFramework/Stipple.jl/README.md

 * [StipplePlotly.jl](https://github.com/GenieFramework/StipplePlotly.jl) - Plotting library for `Stipple.jl` based on [Plotly](https://plotly.com/javascript/)'s Graphing Library including event forwarding for interactive plots.
 * [StipplePlotlyExport.jl](https://github.com/GenieFramework/StipplePlotlyExport.jl) - add-on for `StipplePlotly.jl` to allow server side generation and exporting of plots.
 * [StippleLatex.jl](https://github.com/GenieFramework/StippleLatex.jl) - support for reactive Latex content based on the [Vue-Katex](https://github.com/lucpotage/vue-katex) plugin.
+## News

+From version 0.29 on Stipple has upgraded the front-end libraries to Vue3 / Quasar 2, as Vue-2 has reached its end-of-life.

+We have put lots of effort in making migration as easy as possible.
+Nevertheless, there are some places where advanced apps might need a little tweeking.

+## Main Changes
+Here are the main changes and respective pitfalls

+### Components
+- Components can no longer be registered in Vue, but rather in the app instance.
+If you are using legacy comp, e.g. by including libreVue libraries, you will find them by entering `vueLegacy` in the browser console. (right-click -> 'Inspect').
+Under the field "components" you will find the components to be registered.
+Registering is then done by adding `Stipple.register_global_component("<component name>", legacy = true)` to your app.
+- Vue-2 components often use `this.$set(this.field, key, value)` to set object fields, which is incompatible with Vue-3 syntax.
+Use a normal assignment instead, e.g. `field[key] = value`

+### Plugins
+If libraries install plugins, they need to be added to the app via `Stipple.add_plugin(MyApp, "<plugin name>")`

+### Component Attributes
+Vue-2 syntax for synchronizing additional fields other than the v-model has changed from `<fieldname>.sync` to `v-model:<fieldname>`, e.g. from `:pagination.sync = "myvar` to `v-model:pagination = "myvar"`.
+In StippleUI we had offered "paginationsync = :myvar" which will be automatically translated to the new syntax.
+If want to explicitly enter the original form, you can do so by using the var"" syntax, " , e.g. `table(:mytable, var"v-model:pagination" = "test")`

+### Templates
+In Vue-3 `v-if` and `v-for` precedence have change.
+So if you use both attributes in one component make sure to split your component in a container with a `v-for` attribute and a component, e.g. `div` or `span` with a `v-if` attribute.
+In StippleUI syntax `v-if` corresponds to `@if("...")`and `v-for`  corresponds to `@for("...")`

+### More Migration Support
+... can be found at the Quasar site: https://quasar.dev/start/upgrade-guide/

 ## Installation